-Table 10.
+Table 9.
 MOH Drug Advisory Committee decision-making framework

-Core Criteria Factors considered Judgement will also take account of: Clinical need of patients and nature of the condition Impact of the new technology Disease morbidity, mortality and patient clinical disability with current standard of care Impact of the disease on patients' quality of life Extent and nature of current treatment options Comparative clinical effectiveness and safety of the technology The nature and quality of the evidence and the views expressed by clinical specialists on the experiences of patients with the condition and those who have used the technology (or the comparators).
-Uncertainty generated by the evidence and differences between the evidence submitted for licensing (from clinical trials) and that relating to effectiveness in clinical gy Overall magnitude of health benefits to patients Heterogeneity of health benefits within the population Relevance of the technology to current clinical practice Robustness of the current evidence and the contribution the guidance might make to strengthen it practice.
-The possible differential benefits or adverse outcomes in different groups of patients.
-The balance of clinical benefits and risks associated with the technology.
-The position of the technology in the overall pathway of care and the alternative interventions that are established in clinical practice Value for money (Cost effectiveness) Technical efficiency (the incremental benefit of the technology under evaluation compared to existing alternatives) Robustness of costing information Out of pocket expenses to patients Key drivers of cost-effectiveness Uncertainties around and plausibility of Cost of the technology and the estimated number of patients likely to benefit Estimated annual cost to healthcare system (Singapore government, insurance provider and patient) in the first 6 years of listing assumptions and inputs in the economic model Any specific groups of people for whom the technology is particularly cost effective Any identified potentially significant and substantial health-related benefits that were not included in the economic model Existing or proposed value-based pricing arrangements
+Robustness of the current evidence and the contribution ACE's guidance might make to strengthen it The position of the technology in the overall pathway of care and the alternative interventions that are established in clinical practice Value for money (Cost effectiveness) Technical efficiency (the incremental benefit of the technology under evaluation compared to current treatment) Robustness of costing information Out of pocket expenses to patients Key drivers of cost-effectiveness Uncertainties around and plausibility of Budget impact Estimated annual cost to healthcare system (Singapore government, insurance provider and patient) assumptions and inputs in the model Any specific groups of people for whom the technology is particularly cost effective Any identified potentially significant and substantial health-related benefits that were not included in the economic model Existing or proposed value-based pricing and risk-sharing arrangements

-Additional considerations may also be taken into account for low to moderate cost treatments for rare diseases that are under consideration for subsidy, but which are unlikely to be cost effective due to the small number of patients who require them.
-Such treatments may be considered suitable for subsidy if they meet all of the following criteria:
+Additional considerations may also be taken into account for low to moderate cost treatments for rare and ultra-rare diseases that are under consideration for funding, but which are unlikely to be cost effective due to the small number of patients who require them.
+Such treatments may be considered suitable for funding if they meet all of the following criteria: